lmolinario/ML_Sec_project/README.md

 **L2 norm (Euclidean)**: measures the Euclidean distance between the original and perturbed images.
 The L2 norm is generally sensitive to large changes in the images, but may not capture very small local perturbations that affect recognition.

 **L1 norm**: measures the absolute sum of the pixel-by-pixel differences.
-It is less sensitive than the L2 norm to large perturbations, but can be effective for detecting small uniformly distributed changes.
+It is less sensitive than the L2 norm to large perturbations but can be effective for detecting small uniformly distributed changes.

 **Lp norm** (where p is a value between 1 and ∞): It is a generalization of the L1, L2 and L∞ norms.